bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### I want a list of the closest neighbor UIDs for a single UID.

-Set '-dbfrom' = '-db'.
+Set `-dbfrom` to `-db`.
 This retrieves a list of neighbors based on a score (also accessible, see the example code).
-The 'score' depends on the database queried.
+The `score` depends on the database queried.
 The curious can check [this link](http://eutils.ncbi.nlm.nih.gov/entrez/query/static/entrezlinks.html) for an updated list of link names; the link descriptions specify how the scores are calculated.
-For the example, IDs returned using the link name 'protein_protein' (where 'dbfrom' = 'db' = 'protein') are based on a score calculated from precomputed BLASTP results.
+For the example, IDs returned using the link name 'protein_protein' (where `dbfrom` = 'db' = 'protein') are based on a score calculated from precomputed BLASTP results.

-'''Note :''' You can also do this for a list of IDs (as each neighbor list per ID is preserved in a LinkSet); in cases where multiple IDs are submitted you should use 'correspondence' to ensure that the returned IDs relate to each query ID.
-Also, each ID query may get thousands of neighboring IDs, something to remember when it comes to memory (and something I'm also actively working on).
+'''Note :''' You can also do this for a list of IDs (as each neighbor list per ID is preserved in a LinkSet); in cases where multiple IDs are submitted you should use `correspondence` to ensure that the returned IDs relate to each query ID.
+Also, each ID query may get thousands of neighboring IDs, something to remember when it comes to memory.

 ```perl